tidev/ti.facebook/README.md

 fb.addEventListener('logout', function(e)........

-fb.initialize(); // the module will do nothing prior to this.
+fb.initialize(5000); // the module will do nothing prior to this.
 This enabled you to set up listeners anywhere in the app
+                     // You can (and should) pass a timeout (in ms) for the /me request that occurs upon login,
+                     // the default value is 0 (no timeout)

 if (!fb.loggedIn) {
 	// you want to show your login UI in this case